2. Scalar types and control structures in Python#

 Write a function named bmi which computes and returns a person’s BMI, given their weight (in kilograms) and height (in centimetres).
 As documenting functions constitutes a good development practice, do not forget about including a docstring.

-We can also introduce new variables inside a function’s body.
-This can help the function perform what it has been designed to do.
+New variables can be introduced inside a function’s body.
+This can help the function perform its duties.

 def min3(a, b, c):